Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 **Visiting Ghelus.** Seriously not recommended.

 ## Observation of Moons and Other Planets
 Moons and other planets have been observed using a revolutionary invention called the [[teleseer]], a large enchanted telescope which allows the operator to cast [[Scrying]] on the location it is focused on.
 This has allowed astronomers to see the surface of Selene and of the other planets in the Ausarian Expanse.

-The elven wizard who created the first teleseer is called Durumir
+The elven wizard who created the first teleseer is called Saelethil Miatris.
+He had the telescope specially made by his gnomish friend Guila Horsentuth, and then he enchanted it himself.
+He used it to scry on the surface of Selene and found no life forms there.

 # Chapter ?: Races
 The following are races of creatures that live on other planets.